precog/precog_python_client/doc/source/getting_started.rst

 Quirrel results will be translated into standard Python objects, strings, numbers, and so on.
-If there is an error with the query we'll get a :class:`~precog.PrecogError` exception.
+If there is an error with the query we'll get a :exc:`~precog.PrecogError` exception.
 There may be additional output if there were (non-fatal) warnings sent back.

 In some cases we don't want exception, but want more details about the